A PIONEER ADVENTURE COMPANY ...

 Recommended Season: Spring and Autumn

-April 11 Day 06: Rest day for acclimatization and Hiking around.
+April 11 - Day 06: Rest day for acclimatization and Hiking around.
+O/N at Teahouse Lodge.

-May 12 Day 38: Cleaning up Base Camp and backpack.
+May 12 - Day 38: Cleaning up Base Camp and backpack.
+O/N at Camping.

-May 19 Day 45: Last minute, transfer to airport for your onward journey.
+May 19 - Day 45: Last minute, transfer to airport for your onward journey.
+Final Departure.

 Autumn Itinerary